 - 8-Speed (845RE / 8R70) ZF Automatic Transmission was installed in many 2014 and newer models.

 The early Dodge models had issues generally when cold.
-The most common issue where the transmission will shift hard between 1st to 2nd or bump when downshifting.
+The most common issue is where the transmission will shift hard between 1st to 2nd or bump when downshifting.
 In recent years, the 8-speed Dodge transmission made by ZF has improved to the point that it has become one of the most reliable transmissions on Dodge vehicles.